Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Features/FeatureLayer_Selection/README.md

-#Add graphics with renderer
+#Feature layer selection

-This sample demonstrates how to add graphics and set renderer on graphic overlays
+This sample demonstrates how to select features in a feature layer

 ![](capture.png)

 ##How it works

-The sample creates a `GraphicsOverlay` each for a Point, Line and Polygon graphic.
-Then it defines a renderer of type `Renderer` with `SimpleMarkerSymbol`, `SimpleLineSymbol` and `SimpleFillSymbol` symbols respectively.

-##Tips

-You may modify the sample code so that you can add all the symbols to the same graphics overlay instead of creating multiple ones.
-You can do this by changing setting a symbol on each graphic and adding to the graphics overlay.
+`MapView` provides a signal called `mousePressRelease`, which is fired every time the user clicks/taps on the map.
+The app uses the mapPoint passed in the method and creates an envelope around that point based on the tolerance.
+It then creates a `QueryParameter` object and sets it geometry property to the envelope it just created.
+This query parameter object signifies all the features present in that area/envelope.
+It then calls the 'selectFeatures` by passing the query object and the selection mode to select features.

 ##Features
 - MapView
 - Map
 - BasemapTopographic
-- GraphicsOverlay
-- Graphic
-- Point
+- ServiceFeatureTable
-- PolylineBuilder
+- FeatureLayer
-- PolygonBuilder
+- Query